sgmurphy/wordpress-plugins/profile-builder/readme.txt

 17. Edit or Add New User Role

 == Changelog ==
+= 3.11.0 =
+* Feature: Added Content Restriction options for Divi Builder modules
+* Fix: Issue with Unique Display Name not working correctly
+* Misc: Added plugin marketing optin process
+* Misc: Improve description for the auto generate password feature
+* Misc: Fixed a notice appearing on back-end pages
+* Misc: Removed outdated translation files that were being shipped with the plugin

 = 3.10.9 =
 * Fix: A security issue regarding missing authorization when performing a 2FA settings change.
 Code was actually moved from the free version to paid.
 Thanks to Kodai Kubono from WordFence
 * Fix: A compatibility issue with the Solid Backups plugin